deepak-vij/DesignPrinciples/DistributedSystemsDesignPrinciples/README.md

-# Platform Engineering Design Patterns (Common-Sensical)
+# Platform Engineering Key Design Patterns (Common-Sensical)
 Goal is to leverage the following well-proven design patterns as part of the **Platform Engineering** initiative - **Standing on the Shoulders of Giants** by learning from the prior experinces of system developers.
 Cloud-scale highly available distributed systems are designed to provides key features such as high-availability/failover, scalability/elasticity, security and portability.
 - **Availability/Fault-Tolerance**: Cloud platform addresses highly availability and failovers both at application and infrastructure services level.
   - Use probes correctly to detect and automatically recover from failures.